Utility Laws in California

 Right To Know How Much You’re Paying

 Landlords must let tenants know how much they pay for utilities each month.
-This is an especially important point whenever tenants share utility meters.
-They must be informed how the meters are measured and divided between units before signing the lease agreement, to ensure they’re content with the setup.
+This is a critical point whenever tenants share utility meters.
+Before signing the lease agreement, they must be informed how the meters are measured and divided between units to ensure they’re content with the setup.
 Include specific percentages when possible.

 Whenever you bill a tenant for utilities, you should include the meter readings from the beginning and end of the payment period.
 Then, let the tenant know the current service rate and how much they owe.
-This detailed information is vital for all tenants so they can know precisely what they are being charged for.
+This detailed information is vital for all tenants to know precisely what they are charged for.

 If you are in an owner-occupied situation, you still need to inform your tenant about utility costs and any associated expectations, especially if you expect them to pay any portion of these bills.
 How you will go about sharing responsibility for these costs should be clearly outlined in the lease agreement.